Dyalog/APLCourse/docs/Outer-product.md

 	│3 1│3 2│3 3│
 	└───┴───┴───┘</pre>

-!!!
-Warning "Version Warning"
-	The `]box` user command is not available in Dyalog version 12.1, but putting `]disp` before an expression achieves a similar effect.

 ### Reduce down

 Reduce-first `F⌿` on a matrix will reduce down columns instead of along rows.